 Bachelor of Fine Arts with an Emphasis in Art Education

-The School of the Art Institute of Chicago's (SAIC) Bachelor of Fine Arts with an Emphasis in Art Education (BFAAE) program prepares teacher candidates to become critical teachers of contemporary art and visual culture.
-The BFAAE degree meets the current requirements for the State of Illinois K–12 Visual Arts Professional Educator License.
-BFAAE graduates are informed and engaged artists, teachers, citizens, creators, and community activists.
+The School of the Art Institute of Chicago's (SAIC) Bachelor of Fine Arts (BFA) with an Emphasis in Art Education program prepares teacher candidates to become critical teachers of contemporary art and visual culture.
+The BFA with an Emphasis in Art Education degree meets the current requirements for the State of Illinois K–12 Visual Arts Professional Educator License.
+BFA with an Emphasis in Art Education graduates are informed and engaged artists, teachers, citizens, creators, and community activists.
 With this degree, candidates enter the field ready to teach art in schools and to foster empowering and meaningful participation in democratic life for all of their students.

 Critical Citizenship in Visual Culture